aimms/how-to/C_Language/157-WriteFewTables.rst

 .. sidebar:: DatachangeMonitors

-    Datachange monitors track whether or not the data of a selection of identifiers was changed since the last time checked.
+    Datachange monitors track whether data of a selection of identifiers was changed since the last time checked.

     A datachange monitor consists of three components:

     #.
 A name - for sake of identification.

     #.
 A reference to an AIMMS set - by having a reference, a data change monitor can even monitor dynamic subsets of ``AllIdentifiers``.
-(Yes, there are use cases of this feature.)

     #.
 An internal component that maintains for each identifier and the referenced set the number of assignments since the last reset.

-    The AIMMS function reference describes the procedures operating on datachange monitors in detail.
-In short:
+    The AIMMS function reference describes the procedures operating on datachange monitors in detail:

     * ``DataChangeMonitorHasChanged`` - returns 1 if the data of at least one identifier, or the data of the reference set itself, has changed.